symfony/symfony-docs/book/forms.rst

         <?php echo $view['form']->label($form['task'], 'Task Description') ?>

-Finally, some field types have additional rendering options that can be passed to the widget.
+Some field types have additional rendering options that can be passed to the widget.
 These options are documented with each type, but one common options is ``attr``, which allows you to modify attributes on the form element.
 The following would add the ``task_field`` class to the rendered input text